Career and Professional Development Courses in 2023 at

-Ian and Angela have been sharing their knowledge and skills with fellow heritage professionals since 1981.
+Ian Moor and Angela Moor have been sharing their knowledge and skills with fellow heritage professionals since 1981.

 Whilst the courses at The Centre are intensive the 'Moors' still manage to maintain a friendly, enjoyable and informal atmosphere.